 Now in a ruinous and dangerous state, the clifftop castle has a sinister air to it.
 Standing before it, it’s easy to conjure up images of violent sea storms and otherworldly beings.
-Even in its hey day, it’s not somewhere you’d have rushed to spend the night.
+Even in its heyday, it’s not somewhere you’d have rushed to spend the night.
 It’s definitely a house befitting of a vampire.

 During its years as a home to the Earls of Erroll, it evolved from being a modest 16th century tower house, into a sprawling baronial mansion.

 The boy posed willingly for photos outside.
 As I snapped, I remained mindful of my footing.
-Slains is no visitor attraction – there are no helpful warning signs to remind you that you’re a mere step away from a sheer cliff face, no information boards containing interesting facts about the castle.
-Nothing about Slains says visit me.
+Slains is no visitor attraction.
+There are no helpful warning signs to remind you that you’re a mere step away from a sheer cliff face.
+No information boards containing interesting facts about the castle – NOTHING about Slains says visit me.

 No sooner were we over the threshold than we were greeted by a rodent staring up at the sky with lifeless eyes, and a large chunk missing from its side!
 I could almost imagine Dracula lurking in the shadows with a cruel smile twisted on his lips.

 After his heart-stopping scare he climbed down from the tower in record time.
 The boy and I were waiting outside when he emerged on the first floor in a room with no front wall.
-Relaying the tale of his knee-trembling climb into nothingness he took a step forward!
+Relaying the tale of his knee-trembling climb he took a step forward!
 “What are you doing?”
 I shouted.
 Oops, he’d forgotten he was still one storey up.
 Castle Dracula was toying with us like a cat with a mouse.